How Can You Be Exposed to Asbestos?

 Key Facts About Asbestos Exposure

-• The construction industry is the occupation with the highest rate of exposure in the U.S.
+3. The construction industry has the highest exposure rate in the U.S.

-• Asbestos can easily become airborne if disturbed because it’s so light.
+4. Asbestos can become airborne if disturbed because it’s so light.

-• Asbestos fibers may take up to 48 to 72 hours to settle in an environment with few disturbances.
+5. Asbestos fibers may take up to 48 to 72 hours to settle in an undisturbed environment.

 Cancers Related to Asbestos Exposure